-Enterprises are increasingly moving to public clouds, attracted by the promised cost savings and appeal of being able to hand over infrastructure support to cloud vendors.
-However, cloud sprawl, vendor lock-in, and a lack of cloud-native adoption are starting to emerge as common problems.
+Enterprises are increasingly moving to public clouds, attracted by the promised cost savings and appeal of being able to hand over infrastructure support.
+However, this can be challenging process if you're not prepared with a plan.
+Learn about common cloud strategy misses here.

 Introducing or adding additional cloud vendors is typically used as a form of redundancy.
 By distributing applications across clouds, the risk of a single vendor outage is mitigated.
 Often a centralised team assigned to deploying and maintaining applications proceed to "tool up" to be able to adopt and work towards the different cloud vendors which naturally increases the cost - the time, skills required and monetary effects of having to use multiple vendor interfaces.
 Applications become siloed upon the different clouds, and in the event of service disruption, there will likely be periods when they could become inaccessible for days.

 A better approach is a multi cloud strategy that not only involves multiple cloud vendors but can move applications across clouds as and when required.
 Introducing a cloud management platform that offers a high degree of automation can become invaluable in a robust multi cloud strategy.